peurKe/apocalyptic_translatorZ/README.md

   ![Additional information](./images/install_07.png)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Additional information](./images/install_08.png)

-## Enjoy Russian or Ukrainian or voices while having all the texts in your native language!
+## Enjoy Russian or Ukrainian or voices while having all the texts in your native subtitle language!

 - Just launch your game from your Steam library as usual.
-- Make sure you select the '**Russian**' or '**Ukrainian**' language in your your game settings.
+- Make sure you select the '**Russian**' or '**Ukrainian**' subtitle language in your your game settings.

 ## Restoring original subtitles procedure